Speed, Need & Innovation: The Best Practice CDT

 Best practices generally save time, money and lead to better results.
-For CDTs, I’ve learned to evaluate “best practices” through a rather narrow lens.
-In my experience, best practices in CDTs are those that best simulate the shopper’s real world experience.
+For CDTs, we've learned to evaluate "best practices" through a rather narrow lens.
+Best practices in CDTs are generally those that best simulate the shopper's real world experience.

 - Speed: The rapidly changing shopper